San José State University

 Crump fought a losing battle against organized labor in Memphis.
 Crump lost prestige in the Senate race of 1948.
 He referred to Estes Kefauver as being like a pet raccoon and Kefauver capitalized upon this by saying that while he might be a pet raccoon he was not Boss Crump's pet raccoon.
 Someone gave Kefauver a coonskin cap which he wore to the delight of crowds.
 Kefauver won the Senate race handily, with Crump's candidate coming in as a poor third.

 Crump tried a comeback in 1952.
 Gordon Browning was running for governor again.
 Crump was supporting Frank Clement.
 Crump however was no longer writing paid political advertisements.
 Nevertheless the Clement organization publicized some Crump comments about Browning:

-Frank Clement beat Browning by 47 thousand votes but Crump's friend and political ally, Kay Dee MacKellar, lost the Senate race to Representative Albert Gore, the grandfather of the Albert Gore elected vice-president in 1992.
+Frank Clement beat Browning by 47 thousand votes but Crump's friend and political ally, Kay Dee MacKellar, lost the Senate race to Representative Albert Gore, the grandfather of the Albert Gore who was elected vice-president in 1992.
 On October 16, 1954 Edward Crump died of a heart ailment at age 80.

 I knew a physician who practiced medicine in Memphis during the Crump years.
-At one he was told that he had been selected to be the physician who periodically medically examined the women who worked in the bordellos run by Crump.
+At one time he was told that he had been selected to be the physician who periodically medically examined the women who worked in the brothels run by Crump.
 He refused to do it.
-People were aghast and said to him, "You don't No to Boss Crump!"
+People were aghast and said to him, "You don't say No to Boss Crump!"
 However he found that nothing happened to him.